1986 Illinois gubernatorial election: Democratic primary

+Adlai Stevenson III won a comfortable victory in the primary over perennial candidate Larry Burgess.
+Originally, Attorney General Neil Hartigan had declared himself a candidate for governor.
+However, soon after Stevenson announced his intention to run as well, Hartigan opted to run for reelection as Illinois Attorney General instead.

-The 1986 election was a rematch of the 1982 election, which had been narrowly won by Thompson over Adlai Stevenson III by about 5,000 votes out of over 3.5 million votes cast.
+As a result of Stevenson's primary victory, the 1986 election was a rematch of the 1982 election, which had been narrowly won by Thompson over Adlai Stevenson III by about 5,000 votes out of over 3.5 million votes cast.
 However, Stevenson's efforts were largely derailed in the primary when the candidates he supported for Lieutenant Governor (George Sangmeister) and Secretary of State (Aurelia Pucinski) were both upset by Mark J. Fairchild and Janice Hart.

 While not heavily publicized during the primaries, Fairchild and Hart were followers of the controversial Lyndon LaRouche.
 When this became public knowledge after the primaries, Stevenson was forced to abandon his Democratic Party nomination and run as a third-party candidate.
-As of 2016, this remains the last time a third party candidate finished in the top two in the Illinois governor's race.
+As of 2024, this remains the last time a third party candidate finished in the top two in the Illinois governor's race.

 Stevenson made it clear right after learning his running mate was to be a LaRouche supporter that he would "never run on a ticket with candidates who espouse the hate-filled folly of Lyndon LaRouche".